RapTho/cyberphysische-systeme/1_pre-requisites.md

 Before starting the course, please ensure you have the following tools installed on your machine.
 This guide provides installation instructions for **both macOS and Windows** platforms.

+> **Windows Users:** For detailed information on environment variables and command-line differences, see the [Windows Environment Setup Guide](./8_Windows-Environment-Setup.md).

 ## 1. Podman or Docker

 You only need **one** of these container runtimes.
 Container runtimes allow you to build, run and publish container images locally.